daiki1/springboot-essentials-template/README.md

 ### 2. Configure the Database
 - Database will be created automatically if it does not exist.
 - Update the `application.properties` file with your database credentials.
 - User table will be created automatically.
-The first user is admin with role `ROLE_ADMIN` and password `admin`.
+The first user is admin with role `ROLE_ADMIN` and no password.
+- Use the reset password endpoint to set the password for the first user.
+Use: `/api/auth/request-password-reset` check the token generated in `password_reset_tokens` table, and use `/api/auth/reset-password` to set the password.
 - The first user has id 2, the id 1 is reserved for test purposes using Unit tests.
 ``` properties
 spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name